Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Flight Delays

 If you experience a delay while traveling, call or text the BELL: Eastern Sierras On-Site Director with your new arrival time.
-Please note: This number will be shared during the required pre-departure orientation session and published here once available but will not be active until a few days before the program starts.
+Please note: This number will be shared during the required pre-departure orientation session and will be sent to students and their parents/guardians, but will not be active until a few days before the program starts.

 BELL staff will only be at the airport (across from Baggage Claim #5) to meet you during the scheduled arrival window.
 Staff will be wearing red “Brown University Pre-College” T-shirts.
 Once everyone has arrived, the group will travel together to the University of Nevada, Reno.